nicolo-tellini/LRSDAY-Patch/README.md

-This is a revisited version of [LRSDAY](https://github.com/yjx1217/LRSDAY) rewrote to simplify the installation process as well as meet dependencies on Ubuntu OS.
+This is a revisited version of [LRSDAY](https://github.com/yjx1217/LRSDAY) rewrote to simplify the installation process as well as meet dependencies on Ubuntu OS.<\br>
 **LRSDAY** performes chromosome-level end-to-end genome assembly and comprehensive annotations for *Saccharomyces* yeasts.
 ### Ubuntu dependencies